TLChicken/dynamaker-guide/Contents/Controls Nav.md

 - Set it slower to make it easier to set the song's offset or align notes to the rhythm more easily.

 _BUG: Do not press S anymore when speed is 0.1 or it will become 0.0 and crash the chart maker._
+_If you encounter the bug and want to recover your chart, follow the steps in the Troubleshooting section here: [Troubleshooting](Placing%20Notes.md#Troubleshooting)_

 **O / P** : Adjusts the offset of the song.
 O causes notes to come down later than before, and vice versa for P.

-**R / Enter** : Goes into Play Mode and the song is played from the start with auto-play on, with Scores and Combo displayed.
+**Enter** : Goes into Play Mode and the song is played from the start with auto-play on, with Scores and Combo displayed.

+**R / M** : Go to the beginning of the chart and plays it.
+(No Scores and Combo displayed.)

 **Space** : Play / Pauses the song.

 ## Charting